CSman22/AI-Wargame-COMP472/README.md

 # AI-Wargame-COMP472
 AI Wargame1 is a 2-player game played by an attacker (a) and a defender (d) on a 5 × 5 board.
-In this project, we tackle the concept of the Minimax Search Algorithm by implementing it into a computer player.
+In this project, we tackle the concept of the Minimax Search Algorithm by implementing a computer player.

 ## Game Rule Overview
 - Each player has 6 units on the board.